sitewhere/sitewhere.github.io/userguide/adminui/adminui.md

 physical device.

 ### Devices List
-Clicking on the **Devices** tab in the navigation bar opens the device list page.
+Choose **Devices** from the Devices dropdown in the navigation bar to open the device list page.
 All existing devices are listed with the ones most recently created at the top of the list:

 <a href="{{ site.url }}/images/userguide/adminui/device-list.png" data-lightbox="architecture" title="Device List">
 	<img src="{{ site.url }}/images/userguide/adminui/device-list.png"/>